Christine Cole Catley: Other interests

 In 1952, Cole Catley and Helen Brew founded Parents Centres New Zealand, an organisation committed to providing education and support for pregnant women and their husbands.
 The organisation also lobbied authorities to change hospital procedures around childbirth and delivery, such as enabling fathers to be present during labour.
+Cole Catley promoted the cause through public talks, newspaper articles, and the informational Bulletin of the Parents' Centre, and was national president of the organisation in 1962-1963.

 In 1982, Cole Catley's long-time friend, writer Frank Sargeson died and left his estate to her as beneficiary and literary executor.
 He suggested that she sell his bach and spend the money on a cruise.
 Instead, she established the Frank Sargeson Trust and the Sargeson Fellowship, and ensured his cottage was retained as a memorial.
-She was so successful in this endeavour that she was later also involved with establishing the Michael King Writers' Centre.
+She was so successful in this endeavour that she was later also involved with establishing the Michael King Writers Centre.

 Honours and awards

 In the 1994 New Year Honours, Cole Catley was awarded the Queen's Service Medal for public services.
 In the 2006 Queen's Birthday Honours, she was appointed a Distinguished Companion of the New Zealand Order of Merit, for services to literature.
 In 2009, following the reinstatement of titular honours by the New Zealand government, Catley accepted redesignation as a Dame Companion of the New Zealand Order of Merit.

 In 2010, Catley received a Copyright Licensing Writers' Award to write her autobiography, which she was working on at the time of her death.